rgies/gui-bundle/README.md

         return $bundles;
     }

-4. Add the following route to your routing configuration:
+4.Add the following route to your routing configuration:

     rad:
         resource: "@RadBundle/Controller/"